The Rookie (1990 film): Filming

-Speaking on the origins of the film, Eastwood mentioned "I have a project for this spring that will be full of action.
-It's another cop picture, very different from this one.
-It has its own character and if it's done well it can turn out to be something good.
-Charlie Sheen will play the rookie and I'll play the mature cop."
-During the initial production phase of the film, Sheen was also dealing with alcohol and drug related issues, as Eastwood took it upon himself as a fatherly figure, in trying to discipline the younger actor into proper behavior and responsibility.
 Certain critics such as author Daniel O'Brien, failed to understand why director Eastwood used Hispanic actors Julia and Braga, to portray German villains.
 Puzzled, he mused, "Why Eastwood thought that the Puerto Rican Julia and the Brazilian Braga would make convincing German schweinehund is difficult to determine, with Braga in particular suffering the indignities of awful dialogue ..."
 In summing up the filming experience, Frazier said, "You know, things went really well, but you have to give credit to everyone involved.
 Clint Eastwood and David Valdez really gave us the time and their confidence to do it right.
 We were never really rushed, which is so important.
 We were able to do every one of the major shots in one take: the car out of the building, the carrier turning over and the planes colliding.
 That says something.
 These guys respect the crew and every job being done.
 It makes a big difference."